Q-dimi/return_tests/README.md

 - [ ] randomized.on boolean: = whether to multiply the object with random parameters

-- [ ] randomized.parameters array: = the type of parameters passed randomly
+- [ ] randomized.parameters array: = the type of parameters passed.
+Each index represents parameter location and type.

-- [ ] randomized.when_obj_passed: array = param types and length of object if passed (manual for deep objects)
+- [ ] randomized.when_obj_passed: array = if object passed in randomized.parameters, the params of object

-- [ ] randomized.when_arr_passed: object = param types and length of array if passed (manual for deep arrays)
+- [ ] randomized.when_arr_passed: object = if array passed in randomized.parameters, the params of array

-- [ ] randomized.multiply_amount: integer = the amount of times to multiply
+- [ ] randomized.multiply_amount: integer = the amount of times to multiply the function at index with random params

 - [ ] function_called: object = the object that contains the functions configuration

-- [ ] function_called.on: boolean = whether to skip this row or execute this row
+- [ ] function_called.on: boolean = whether to skip this row or execute this row function

 - [ ] function_called.function_name: string = the name of the function executed